Avaiga/taipy-getting-started/step_05/ReadMe.md

 > You can download the code of this step [here](../src/step_05.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started/tree/develop/src).

-# Step 5: GUI & Pipeline
+# Step 5: GUI and Pipeline

 In Step 4, we created a first pipeline using only Taipy Core.
 Let's update the GUI to reflect the results of the pipeline.